The Guide to a Luxurious Stay in Dunedin

 Like many places in New Zealand, the weather often gets a little wet in Dunedin.
 Make sure you have a back-up plan with these activity ideas for luxury travellers.

 Discover Dunedin’s best art galleries with a local guide on the ArtExplore tour.
 The two-hour walking tour occurs every second and fourth Saturday of the month except in winter.
 This unique tour gives you the opportunity to be introduced to Dunedin’s top galleries and hidden gems, often meeting the gallerist and the artists.
 At the end of the morning, sit down for a coffee with the group and discuss the pieces you’ve seen.
+Check out Viator and Tripadvisor for more details on this tour.

 A must-visit attraction in Dunedin is the Otago Museum, home to a splendid array of art, culture and natural history exhibitions.
 The museum offers a wealth of possibilities, from its own planetarium to an indoor tropical garden.
 One of the best ways to be introduced to the museum is on the Treasures of the Otago Museum Guided Tour, where you’ll get to dive deeper into the 1.5 million relics on display with your museum guide.
+Learn more about guided tours of the Otago Museum on Viator and Tripadvisor.

 Need more ideas?
 See 11 Things to Do in Dunedin on a Rainy Day.